 Care For People and Planet

 Care for people and planet addresses predominantly the social and environmental targets of the UN-SDGs.
 Improving safety in all its dimensions contributes to decent work (SDG 8) and good health (SDG 3), while focusing on the environmental footprint by reducing emissions and addressing biodiversity contributes to achieving SDG 6 ‘Clean water and sanitation’, SDG 14 ‘Life below water’, and SDG 15 ‘Life on land’.
-The chemical industry’s voluntary initiative Responsible Care®, and the Safe and Sustainable-by-Design concept put forward by the Chemicals Strategy for Sustainability aim to address these social and environmental targets starting already in the design phase.
-Additional legislation like the European Regulation on Registration, Evaluation, Authorisation and restriction of CHemicals (REACH), Occupational Safety and Health (OSH) and the Industrial Emissions Directive (IED) are driving the chemical sector to continuously improve on areas such as chemicals safety, occupational health and safety, and environmental pollution.
-Designing for sustainability focuses on safety for employees and the environment during production, on safety of the production process itself, and on chemical safety of products .
+The chemical industry’s voluntary initiative Responsible Care®, and the Safe and Sustainable-by-Design concept put forward by the Chemicals Strategy for Sustainability aim aim to address these social and environmental targets starting already in the design phase.
+Additional legislation like the European Regulation on Registration, Evaluation, Authorisation and restriction of CHemicals (REACH), Occupational Safety and Health (OSH) and the Industrial Emissions Directive (IED) are driving the chemical sector to continuously improve on areas such as chemical safety, occupational health and safety, and environmental pollution.
+Designing for sustainability focuses on safety for employees and the environment during production, on safety of the production process itself, and on chemical safety of products.
 It also aims to limit the environmental footprint by reducing emissions and help protect biodiversity.

-EU Green Deal priorities include the following to improve the well-being and health of citizens and future generations: Protecting our biodiversity and ecosystems; Reducing air, water, and soil pollution; Ensuring the sustainability of our blue economy and fisheries sectors; Future-proof jobs and skills training for the transition.
+EU Green Deal ppriorities include the following to improve the well-being and health of citizens and future generations: Protecting our biodiversity and ecosystems; Reducing air, water, and soil pollution; Ensuring the sustainability of our blue economy and fisheries sectors; Future-proof jobs and skills training for the transition.

 Employment